abxh/dotfiles/README.md

 in the screenshots and in my dunstify scripts as default.

-You can find `JetBrainsMono Nerd Font` from [here](https://github.com/ryanoasis/nerd-fonts/releases), and `Font Awesome 6 Free` in [here](https://fontawesome.com/download).
+You can find `JetBrainsMono Nerd Font` from [here](https://github.com/ryanoasis/nerd-fonts/releases), and `Font Awesome 6 Free` from [here](https://fontawesome.com/download).
 Use the aforementioned links, if you cannot find them using your package manager, and copy them to `~/.local/share/fonts` and do `fccache`.

 To clone this repo with the submodules, run: